wonglok/enstudio/README.md

 # Effect Node Studio

 ## Introduction
-Effect Node is a production-grade cable and boxes creative coding tool for making generative art, AR, or web page in reactjs.
+Effect Node is a production-grade cable and boxes creative coding tool for making generative art, AR, or web page in reactjs, based on create-react-app.

 Effect Node Studio makes complex graphics maintainable and managable.